ruth-zhang-work/Portfolio/Impact of AI on the Finance Industry.md

 It can be seen that AI is and will continue to impact the finance sector, creating multi-dimensional benefits for clients, workers and organisations.
 At the same time, insufficient regulation and strategies to manage AI may have detrimental impacts on the industry and its customers, and potentially cause more widespread issues in the global economy.

-References
+\
+*<ins>References</ins>*

-Evans, T. (2024).
+*Evans, T. (2024).
 How AI And Blockchain Are Solving Each Other’s Biggest Challenges. [online] Forbes.
-Available at: https://www.forbes.com/sites/tonyaevans/2024/10/29/how-ai-and-blockchain-are-solving-each-others-biggest-challenges/.
+Available at: https://www.forbes.com/sites/tonyaevans/2024/10/29/how-ai-and-blockchain-are-solving-each-others-biggest-challenges/.*

-Kearns, J. (2023).
+*Kearns, J. (2023).
 AI’s Reverberations across Finance. [online] International Monetary Fund.
-Available at: https://www.imf.org/en/Publications/fandd/issues/2023/12/AI-reverberations-across-finance-Kearns.
+Available at: https://www.imf.org/en/Publications/fandd/issues/2023/12/AI-reverberations-across-finance-Kearns.*

-Maple, C., Staykova, K., Wang, Z., Szpruch, L., Epiphaniou, G., Singh, S., Penwarden, W., Wen, Y., Hariharan, J. and Avramovic, P. (2024).
-The AI Revolution: Opportunities and Challenges for the Finance Sector. [online] Available at: https://www.turing.ac.uk/sites/default/files/2024-11/the_ai_revolution_-_opportunities_and_challenges_for_the_finance_sector_-_report_1.pdf.
+*Maple, C., Staykova, K., Wang, Z., Szpruch, L., Epiphaniou, G., Singh, S., Penwarden, W., Wen, Y., Hariharan, J. and Avramovic, P. (2024).
+The AI Revolution: Opportunities and Challenges for the Finance Sector. [online] Available at: https://www.turing.ac.uk/sites/default/files/2024-11/the_ai_revolution_-_opportunities_and_challenges_for_the_finance_sector_-_report_1.pdf.*

-Ranković, M., Gurgu, E., Martins, O.M.D. and Vukasović, M. (2023).
+*Ranković, M., Gurgu, E., Martins, O.M.D. and Vukasović, M. (2023).
 Artificial intelligence and the evolution of finance: opportunities, challenges and ethical considerations.
-EdTech Journal, [online] 3(1), pp.20–23. doi:https://doi.org/10.18485/edtech.2023.3.1.2.
+EdTech Journal, [online] 3(1), pp.20–23. doi:https://doi.org/10.18485/edtech.2023.3.1.2.*

-Vuković, D.B., Dekpo-Adza, S. and Matović, S. (2025).
+*Vuković, D.B., Dekpo-Adza, S. and Matović, S. (2025).
 AI integration in financial services: a systematic review of trends and regulatory challenges.
-Humanities and Social Sciences Communications, [online] 12(1). doi:https://doi.org/10.1057/s41599-025-04850-8.
+Humanities and Social Sciences Communications, [online] 12(1). doi:https://doi.org/10.1057/s41599-025-04850-8.*